 Winter Smart Ice Safety Clinics

-The Lifesaving Society – Manitoba Branch presents a Winter Smart Ice Safety clinic, which teaches participants how to be safe in, on, and around the ice.
+Lifesaving Society Manitoba presents Winter Smart Ice Safety clinics, which teach participants how to be safe in, on, and around the ice.
 Topics include preparing for the unexpected and cold-related emergencies.
-If you’re interested in booking a Sledsmart presentation for your community group, please contact the Water Smart® Coordinator.
-The program can also be taught by any Lifesaving Instructor with the resources from the Branch office.
+If you’re interested in booking an ice safety presentation for your community group, please contact the Water Smart® Coordinator.
+The program can also be taught by any Lifesaving Instructor with resources from the Branch office.

 - Check the weather and avoid going on the ice on warm or stormy days

 - Avoid vehicle travel on ice whenever possible.

 - Keep away from unfamiliar paths or unknown ice.

 - Before you leave shore, inform someone of your destination and expected time of return.

 - Wear a buoyant suit or lifejacket whenever you are on the ice.
 It could save your life.

 - Carry ice picks, ice poles, and rope.

 For more information on ice thickness, get your copy of our Ice Thickness Poster!